Murder of Jodi Jones: Discovery

 At about 5 pm on 30 June 2003, Jones left her home, informing her family she was going to see Mitchell.
 Her body was found several hours later on the route she invariably took to meet her boyfriend; she had been bound and murdered.
+Jones had already texted Mitchell before leaving and he was known to have been aware that she was on her way to meet him, as a relative of Jones had told him so on the phone.